 The Texas Center for Digital Knowledge assembles scholars from multiple disciplines to investigate and consult on technologies and practices that enhance organizational and workplace effectiveness.
 TxCDK provides research support services for faculty members and doctoral students, and it sponsors lectures and workshops.

 Additional research labs include the Information Research and Analysis Lab , the Intelligent Information Access Lab and the Visual Thinking Lab.

 We're also members of several key organizations and consortiums that provide unique research opportunities for our students.
 Among them is the iSchools organization, which allows our students to be trained in research by world renowned scholars.

 You'll need to meet the admission requirements of the Toulouse Graduate School ® , which are outlined at gradschool.unt.edu.
-In addition, the Department of Library and Information Sciences requires:
+In addition, the Department of Information Science requires:

 For forms and more information about program admission requirements, visit our website.
 We also offer personal advising by phone and in person.

 The university and department offer multiple options to help you pursue your graduate degree, including loans, library or teaching assistantships, scholarships, internships or co-ops, and part-time employment.
 More information about these opportunities is available at our website.

 Information about federal financial assistance programs is available at the financial aid website.
 Libraries, agencies and corporations offer part-time employment, internships or co-op experiences.